Randal Ford

 Randal Ford is an American photographer and portraitist notable for his work The Animal Kingdom, as well as his photography for Texas Monthly.
 Based in Austin, his work has been featured in TIME Magazine, Texas Monthly, and Communication Arts.
 In contrast to other photographers and institutions that capture images of animals, Randal Ford's work seeks to photograph animals in studio to give the impression that "the animals are introducing themselves."
+Other works include The Amazing Faith of Texas, Good Dog, and Farm Life (2024).

 Early life

 Randal Ford grew up in Dallas, where he attended Highland Park High School.
 He graduated from Texas A&M University, where he studied business and dabbled in photography through shooting for the student newspaper.
 While studying at the university, Ford was influenced by Richard Avedon's work, In the American West, "that captured the spirit of place through people Avedon encountered at slaughterhouses, ranches, and state fairs."